 Prerequisite for NYU students: Successful completion of Extensive Elem I & II or Intensive Elementary Italian

 Students will gain understanding of oral and written communication on various topics in the past, present and future in addition to expressions of personal wishes, feelings and hopes.

 Students will recognize key information in the reading and listening of authentic material and will understand, to some extent advanced texts featuring narration and description of events.

 Students will be able to handle most conversation tasks and standard social situations.
 Students will be able to write short letters and short paragraphs and show command of simple sentence syntax.
 Linguistic structures: students will be familiar with increasingly complex grammatical content, such as indirect and combined pronouns, future tense, conditional and subjunctive modes.
-Sample syllabus
+Sample syllabus (PDF)

 Prerequisites: ITAL-UA 11, ITAL-UA 12, Intermediate Italian I & II; or ITAL-UA 20, Intensive Intermediate Italian